iratherfear/CPTIMER/README.md

 Working:

-Once you start solving the problem add link in text box and after that select the problem rating and then press click me.
-Then you can start the counter and once done just stop the counter and press done, you will get "ADDED!" as message. then reset the counter.
+1. Once you start solving the problem add link in text box and after that select the problem rating and then press click me.
+2. Then you can start the counter (By pressing start) and once done just press done, you will get "ADDED!" as message. (if you get "NOT VALID LINK" just add a "/"(slash) at the end of link).
-You can get all your data in .csv files created in working directory.
+3. You can get all your data in .csv files created in working directory with the name as problem rating.

 UPDATE:

-If drop down menu is not working properly hold the click and then select the rating.
+If drop down menu is not working properly then hold the click and then select the rating.